Braden1996/games-of-argumentation/README.md

 However, Gulp and [Bower](https://babeljs.io/) are required to be accessible from the command-line.
 To do this easily, simply install them both globally by running the following command: `npm install bower gulp -g`.

 Next, we need to download all the third-party packages we are employing.
-As we use Bower to manage these, they can all be installed easily by entering `bower init` whilst in the application's root directory - should contain `bower.json`.
+As we use Bower to manage these, they can all be installed easily by entering `bower install` whilst in the application's root directory - should contain `bower.json`.

 Finally, we can use Gulp to compile all our assets.
 This can be done by entering `gulp` in the application's root directory - should contain `gulpfile.js/`.